wadge (noun)

 woman (noun)

-A human being whose 23rd pair of chromosomes (the sex chromosomes) are composed of two X chromosomes.
+An adult human female: A human being whose 23rd pair of chromosomes (the sex chromosomes) are composed of two X chromosomes.
 As chromosomes are located in the nucleus of each and every cell in the body, this chromosomal composition is immutable.
 No amount of body mutilation or hormones (new or suppressed) will change the chromosomal makeup.
 Thus if you are born female, you will remain female until the day you die.
 (RM)

 Note: How sad is it that today, this word needs to be defined?